eschercloudai/image-builder/docs/book/src/capi/providers/openstack-remote.md

 ```

 #### Note:
-> The following Kuberentes versions have been tested: 1.23.10, 1.24.7 and 1.25.3. <br>
+> The following Kuberentes versions have been tested: 1.23, 1.24, 1.25 and 1.26. <br>
-The following crictl versions have been tested: 1.23.0, 1.24.0 and 1.25.0.
+The following crictl versions have been tested: 1.23.0, 1.24.0, 1.25.0 and 1.26.0.

 Check out `images/capi/packer/openstack/packer.json` for more variables such as allowing the use of floating IPs and config drives.

 ### Building Image on Openstack

-From the `images/capi` directory, run `PACKER_VAR_FILES=var_file.json make build-openstack-ubuntu-xxxx`.
+From the `images/capi` directory, run `PACKER_VAR_FILES=var_file.json make build-openstack-<DISTRO>`.

 An instance is built in Openstack from the source image defined and once completed, the instance is shutdown and the image gets created that can then be used afterwards.
-This image will default to private and will need to be set as shared or public to be used by other projects within Openstack.
+This image will default to private however this can be controlled via `image_visibility `.

 For building a ubuntu-2204 based capi image with Kubernetes 1.25.3, run the following commands: